sreeharshakv/PathMNIST-Classifier/README.md

 # PathMNIST-Classifier

 ## Objective
 This project aims to classify histopathological tissue images into one of nine classes using a Convolutional Neural Network (CNN) model.
-The dataset used for this classification is PathMNIST, which is part of the MedMNIST collection.
+The classification system assists in identifying different types of tissue, which aids medical professionals in diagnostics and research.

 ## Dataset
 The PathMNIST dataset is derived from a study focused on using colorectal cancer histology to forecast patient prognosis.
 It contains 100,000 unique images of tissue samples stained with specific dyes, split into a training set (90%) and a validation set (10%), with an additional 7,180 images for testing that come from a separate medical facility.
 This dataset categorizes tissue into nine different types and is available in three image resolutions: 28x28, 64x64, 128x128, and 224x224 pixels.